Eyebeam (organization): History

 Eyebeam expanded its programmatic lineup of exhibitions and workshops with MIXER, a series dedicated to showcasing leading performance artists in the field of live video and audio, conceived and curated by Paul Amitai starting in late 2007.
 The inaugural event, "Brother Islands (Places to Lose People)", was focused around an immersive experimental documentary of North Brother Island and Wards Island by media artist Benton C Bainbridge.
-MIXER evolved into immersive, interactive art events organized around themes as disparate as the World's Fair, the 2010 Winter Olympics, and New York City's underground and featured interactive installations alongside performances by musicians and performance artists including DāM-FunK, Extreme Animals, CHERYL, and D-Fuse AV.
+MIXER evolved into immersive, interactive art events organized around themes as disparate as the World's Fair, the 2010 Winter Olympics, and New York City's underground and featured interactive installations alongside performances by musicians and performance artists including Dam-Funk (DāM-FunK), Extreme Animals, CHERYL, and D-Fuse AV.
 That same year, fellows and resident artists began organizing mobile workshops and talks.

-In 2011, several Eyebeam residents, fellows, and alumni participated in Talk to Me: Design and the Communication between People and Objects at the Museum of Modern Art in New York City.
+In 2011, several Eyebeam residents, fellows, and alumni participated in Talk to Me: Design and the Communication between People and Objects at the Museum of Modern Art (MoMA) in New York City.
 Eyebeam Fellow Ayah Bdeir's littleBits, a DIY kit of open source pre-assembled circuits, was among the projects displayed and was acquired by the MoMA as part of their permanent collection.

-In February 2014 the first ever Art + Feminism Wikipedia Edit-A-Thon was hosted at Eyebeam and co-organized by fellow Laurel Ptak.
+In February 2014 the first ever Art + Feminism Wikipedia Edit-A-Thon was co-organized by fellow Laurel Ptak and hosted at Eyebeam and the Brooklyn Museum.
 That same year, Eyebeam hosted an exhibition entitled "New Romantics", which looked at the influence of Romanticism in digital art.

 In November 2017 Eyebeam moved to 199 Cook Street in Brooklyn.
-This coincided with their 20th anniversary as an organization which was celebrated in Spring 2018.
+This coincided with their 20th anniversary as an organization which was celebrated in spring 2018.
 That same year the organization launched the Eyebeam Center for the Future of Journalism, helmed by Marisa Mazria Katz.
 The program is an experimental grant-making program that supports artists and artist-journalist teams producing journalistic work for major news organizations.
-Several of the pieces supported were featured in publications like The New Yorker, The Guardian, Wired, The Atlantic and BuzzFeed News.
-Some went on to win awards, including a Pulitzer Prize, an Emmy, New York Press Club award, and a SXSW Film Festival 2021 Special Jury Recognition for Immersive Journalism.
+Several of the pieces supported were featured in publications such as The New Yorker, The Guardian, Wired, The Atlantic and BuzzFeed News.
+Some went on to win awards, including a Pulitzer Prize, an Emmy, New York Press Club Award, and a SXSW Film Festival 2021 Special Jury Recognition for Immersive Journalism.